Chase-William/SignCapturer/README.md

 Now that the app is installed there are two simple ways (to my knowledge) to start the app.

-#### Method 1:
+#### Method 1
 Go back to your hololens and close out of `Settings`.
 Open up your home and go to all apps, once there locate SignCapturer and click on it.
 The app will start loading and takes a moment so be patient.
-You will know it is ready when you see a single button as shown in the following screenshot after both methods.
+You will know it is ready when you see a single button as shown in the following screenshot after both methods. (*if the app isn't showing up `all apps` then use method 2 as this happened to me*)

-- Or -
+------- Or --------

+#### Method 2

 Alternatively on while still on the device portal `View -> Apps` page, locate the **Installed Apps** section to the right of where we have been working.
 Click the dropdown and search for `SignCapturer` and then select it.
 Once selected, click the start button and it will be launched in your hololens 2.

 <img src="./github/images/alternative_start.PNG"></a>